-From its unspoilt coastline and wild moors to buzzing little towns, a luxury break in Cornwall offers a treasure trove of experiences.
+From its unspoilt coastline and wild moors to buzzing little towns to a luxury break in one of the best hotels, Cornwall offers a treasure trove of experiences.
 Venture out from your boutique hotel to explore the rural beauty of Roseland or the Lizard Peninsula.
 Spend the day out on the water – whether by surfboard or sailing boat – or seek out tiny, riverside churches and grand estates wrapped up in blooming gardens.
 Then find your way to a harbour-side restaurant to sample the fishermen’s catch, or a cosy pub for pints of crisp, fruity cider.

 The land of legendary heroes and soul-stirring scenery, with a quirky, creative edge.